-Up to this day, the perimeter walls of the church have been preserved on their entire height with buttresses, pillars, and moreover, a tower, sacristy with a two-span rib vault, and chapels between buttresses, protected with roofs and covered by stellar and net vaults.
+Up to this day, the perimeter walls of the church have been preserved on their entire height with buttresses, pillars, and moreover, a tower, sacristy with a two-bay rib vault, and chapels between buttresses, protected with roofs and covered by stellar and net vaults.
+Of architectural details, heads of wall shafts and corbels with masks, fragments of vault ribs and the west portal have been preserved.
+In the first half of the 19th century, chapel windows and entrance portals on the north and south were transformed.
 In recent years, the building has undergone a partial restaurant, as a result of which, a church tower has been opened to the public.

 Kowalski S., Zabytki architektury województwa lubuskiego, Zielona Góra 2010.

 Kozaczewska-Golasz H., Halowe kościoły z XIV wieku na Śląsku, Wrocław 2013.

 Kozaczewska-Golasz H., Halowe kościoły z wieku XV i pierwszej połowy XVI na Śląsku, Wrocław 2018.